Konzisam/Certificates-and-Certifications/README.md

-# certificates are always are goodway to encourage going forward.
+certificates are always are goodway to encourage going forward.

-Certifications prove proficienc in an area.
+Certifications prove proficiency in an area.